 - A CV of no more than two pages with evidence of professional registration as a nurse.

 - Two references including at least one academic reference.
 Professional references will be accepted if you completed your qualifications over five years ago.

 - Personal statement.
 This can be entered directly into the online application form (maximum 4,000 characters) or uploaded as an attachment to the online application form (maximum 2 pages).
 The personal statement should also outline how the Burdett Fellow Scholarship would impact you and your local/professional communities.

 - An outline of your research interests and potential project you may undertake as part of your studies.
-International applicants will need to provide a letter of support from their health institution supporting their research activities in their country (i.e. access to study sites for data collection) if you are planning to undertake a research project abroad.
+International applicants will need to provide a letter of support from their health institution supporting their research activities in their country (i.e. access to study sites for data collection) if they are planning to undertake a research project abroad.

-Applicants should also note that as part of the Burdett Fellows Scholarship successful candidates will be required to submit a personal statement at the end of their studies demonstrating the impact of the scholarship, their experience and the benefits of their selected area of continued professional development.
+Applicants should also note that as part of the Burdett Fellows Scholarship, successful candidates will be required to submit a personal statement at the end of their studies demonstrating the impact of the scholarship, their experience, and the benefits of their selected area of continued professional development.